 Assessment of the injury: To some extent, it is possible to predict recovery time depending on how restricted movements are in the first few days.
 Special tests are not usually necessary, however the main tests likely to be used in diagnosis are:

 - 1. Ultrasound: This test is very unreliable for hamstring strains and has limited value in determining the extent of the injury. - 2.
-Magnetic Resonance Imaging (MRI): this is a very accurate imaging technique, but is not usually required.
-It is generally reserved for very severe injuries, particularly where muscle or tendon ruptures (complete tears) are suspected.
+Magnetic Resonance Imaging (MRI): this is a very accurate imaging technique, but is not

 Treatment: